Beauty and the Beast (1991 film)

 Beauty and the Beast premiered at the New York Film Festival with an unfinished version on September 29, 1991, before its wide release on November 22.
 It received widespread acclaim for its story, characters, music, and animation, specifically for the ballroom sequence.
 With an initial worldwide gross of $331 million, the film finished its run as the third highest-grossing film of 1991 and the first animated film to gross over $100 million in the United States.
 Subsequent re-releases (IMAX in 2002 and 3D in 2012) later increased the film's all-time gross to $451 million.
 Among its accolades, Beauty and the Beast was the first animated film to win the Golden Globe Award for Best Motion Picture – Musical or Comedy and the first to receive a nomination for the Academy Award for Best Picture.
-At the latter's 64th ceremony, the film received five other nominations, ultimately winning the Academy Awards for Best Original Score and Best Original Song ("Beauty and the Beast").
+At the latter's 64th ceremony, the film received five other nominations, ultimately winning the Academy Awards for Best Original Score and Best Original Song ("Beauty and the Beast") and considered as one of the greatest animated films of all time.

 In 1994, Beauty and the Beast became the first Disney film adapted into a Broadway musical, which won a single Tony Award; the show ultimately ran for 13 years.
-Other derivate works include three direct-to-video sequels, a television series, a live-action remake in 2017, and a live-action/animated television special in 2022.
+Other derivate works include three direct-to-video follow-ups, a television series, a live-action remake in 2017, and a live-action/animated television special in 2022.
 In 2002, Beauty and the Beast was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".